White Ink Tattoos

-Jason Anthony from Golden Rule Tattoo says, ‘Some of us will do white tattoos as long as people know that the results can vary greatly from person to person.
+Jason Anthony from Golden Rule Tattoo says, “Some of us will do white tattoos, as long as, people know that the results can vary greatly from person to person.
 Our willingness to do them is also contingent on the final design.
-If we know that it won’t make for a good tattoo then we won’t do it.?
-The white ink could eventually turn yellow or brown and fade away, or even turn pink by simply mixing with your blood.
-Another issue with white ink tattoos arises when the ink mixes with the outline stamped onto your skin.
+If we know that it won’t make for a good tattoo, then we won’t do it.
+The white ink could eventually turn yellow or brown, fade away, or even turn pink by simply mixing with your blood.
+Another issue with white ink tattoos that can arise is when the ink mixes with the outline stamped onto your skin”.

-Aside from the reluctance of tattoo artists, the end result of your white ink tattoo shouldn’t really be your main concern.
-Medical experts including Delete’s Dr. Jen Mundt warn that the toxins that create the pigment in the white ink may pose a risk to your health.
+Aside from the reluctance of tattoo artists, the result of your white ink tattoo shouldn’t really be your main concern.
+Medical experts warn that the toxins that create the pigment in the white ink may pose a risk to your health.

 What is in White Tattoo Ink